The History of Drunk Driving Charges in America

 The State’s Evidence

 In any criminal prosecution the State of California relies on evidence collected by law enforcement personnel to prove the case and convict the defendant.
 A DUI case is no different.
-Typically, the State’s evidence will include any, or all, of the following:
+Typically, the State’s evidence in a DUI prosecution will include any, or all, of the following:

 - Arresting officer’s testimony regarding the reason for the stop